kaukana0/dashboard-migration/docu/adr/adr16.md

     3) Close button disappering, a link named "Back" appearing top left
     4) Download and Article Buttons move below footnote
     5) Title and Subtitle text is wrapping (creating a new line) and fontsize is decreasing.
+    6) Info and chart-type buttons move above the title

     Footer: